REVOLVING CREDIT FACILITY AND LONG TERM DEBT

 Revolving Credit Facility

 In February 2012, the Company entered into an amended and restated credit agreement providing for a revolving credit facility (the “Revolving Credit Facility”), which replaced its previous revolving credit facility with a syndicated facility.
 The Revolving Credit Facility, which is secured by substantially all of the Company’s assets, provides for a commitment equal to the lesser of the facility amount or the borrowing base.
-At September 30, 2015, the facility amount was $750 million, the borrowing base was $550 million and there was a $170 million outstanding balance, leaving $380 million of borrowing capacity available under the facility.
-In October 2015, the borrowing base was reaffirmed at $550 million.
+At March 31, 2015, the facility amount was $750 million, the borrowing base was $550 million and there was a $338 million outstanding balance, leaving $212 million of borrowing capacity available under the facility.
+Under the terms of the Revolving Credit Facility, the Company may issue an unlimited amount of permitted additional indebtedness, as defined, provided that the borrowing base will be reduced by 25% of the stated amount of any such permitted additional indebtedness.
+The $500 million in Notes described below is “permitted additional indebtedness” as defined in the Revolving Credit Facility.

+In April 2015, the $550 million borrowing base on the Revolving Credit Facility was reaffirmed.
 The Revolving Credit Facility contains negative covenants that limit the Company’s ability, among other things, to pay any cash dividends, incur additional indebtedness, sell assets, enter into certain hedging contracts, change the nature of its business or operations, merge, consolidate, or make investments.
-In addition, the Company is required to maintain a current ratio (as defined in the credit agreement) of no less than 1.0 to 1.0, a ratio of secured debt to EBITDAX (as defined in the credit agreement) of no greater than 2.5 to 1.0 and a ratio of EBITDAX (as defined in the credit agreement) to interest expense (as defined in the credit agreement) of no less than 2.5 to 1.0.
+In addition, the Company is required to maintain a current ratio (as defined in the credit agreement) of no less than 1.0 to 1.0, a ratio of secured debt to EBITDAX (as defined) of no greater than 2.5 to 1.0 and a ratio of EBITDAX (as defined) to interest expense (as defined) of no less than 2.5 to 1.0.

 All of the Company’s obligations under the Revolving Credit Facility are secured by a first priority security interest in any and all assets of the Company.